craigvear/False_Start-2015/README.md

 False Start was commissioned by the Icebreaker Ensemble.

 NOTE: These scores are based in software.
 Although they share many similar properties to that of paper based/traditional scoring methods, they also benefit from the usability and functionality of dynamic software environments.
 The visual information will be familiar to the musician and welcomed by a curious spirit of adventure.
 Above all, these scores are responsive, evolving as the performance progresses – giving the feeling of being alive – and should be considered as co-operative creative partners.

+IMPORTANT -

+1) This score is based in Max/MSP.
+This must be downloaded and installed prior to operation.

+2) some of the folders contain a link to media files stored on Dropbox.
+These must bve downloaded and placed in each of the folders.